|

 Clove Bud

-Warm and spicy.
+Scent Profile: Warm and spicy.
 Smells similar to clove bud yet has a

 deeper aroma.